On Forty…

 Personal Work

-Last year, before I turned 40, I wrote a gratitude list for my thirties.
+Last year, before I entered my forties, I wrote a gratitude list for my thirties.
 My thirties were all about big life changes – marriage, kids, jobs, homes, pets.
 My life as a real grown up started to unfold.
 But through all that, I lost and found parts of myself again.
-So this year, I thought I’d reflect back on my first year and share five small insights about year one in this decade.
+So this year, I thought I’d reflect back on my first year of my forties and share five small insights about year one in this decade.

 Photo from my 40th birthday trip to Mexico.
 Artwork by my husband. 🙂

 Turns out, some of my tendencies have actually been worse this year.
-I’m still in therapy and suppose I still have nine more years to work this out.
+I’m still in therapy and suppose I have nine more years to work this out so my forties are the decade I “stop caring about what everyone else thinks.”
 Wish me luck!

 A double exposure, light leak shot on Porta 400